Optic neuropathy: Traumatic

-Mitochondrial optic neuropathies
+Mitochondrial

 Mitochondria play a central role in maintaining the life cycle of retinal ganglion cells because of their high energy dependence.
 Mitochondria are made within the central somata of the retinal ganglion cell, transported down axons, and distributed where they are needed.
 Genetic mutations in mitochondrial DNA, vitamin depletion, alcohol and tobacco abuse, and use of certain drugs can cause derangements in efficient transport of mitochondria, which can cause a primary or secondary optic neuropathy.